Skip to Content

 Sponsor

-It would also be expected that the sponsor uses appropriately qualified individuals (including service providers) for activities to which they are assigned throughout the trial process.
-This would include training on E6 R3.
+The sponsor must also make sure that everyone involved in the trial, including service providers, are appropriately qualified and trained in ICH E6 R3.
 The level of training required would depend on what is necessary to enable these persons to fulfil their assigned activities.

 Further information

-ACT EU coordinated a two-day training in February 2025 on the ICH E6 revision.
-You can find a recording of this training event at the link below.
+ACT EU coordinated a two-day training workshop in February 2025 on the ICH E6 revision.